-VII.
+VI.
 Recommendation

 Give the reader your overall reaction to the film.
 Write a recommendation to either see the film or avoid the film.
-Give at least three detailed reasons for your recommendation backed up with specific examples from the film.
-You can consider both the technical aspects of the film and your personal reaction to the film.
+Give three to four detailed reasons for your recommendation backed up with specific examples from the film.
+Include both the technical aspects of the film and your personal reaction and assessment of the film.
+Consider the script, filming, acting, special effects, music, direction, editing, and/or target audience, etc.

-VIII.
+VII.
 Summary and Zinger

 Write a few general and concluding remarks about the film.
+Include what you learned from this film.
 Leave the reader with some lasting impression of the film.
 Write a catchy/memorable phrase that summarizes the film experience.
-Consider connecting back to the tagline.